Billy McGinty (rugby league): Rugby league

 In 1998, McGinty was in charge of Scotland before being replaced by Shaun McRae a year later.
 He became head coach again after McRae stepped down in 2001.

+In May 2003, he was appointed as head coach at Workington Town.
+A few months later, he joined Huddersfield Giants as an assistant coach to Jon Sharp, but resigned a few months later to spend more time with his family.

 Rugby union

+In 2004, McGinty joined the coaching staff at Worcester Warriors.
+In 2009, he was appointed as the club's backs and defence coach.

 In 2011 McGinty was appointed defence coach of Edinburgh Rugby under head coach Michael Bradley.

+In 2017, he was appointed by Tewkesbury as their new head coach.

 School coaching

 In 2013, McGinty joined Royal Grammar School Worcester's rugby coaching set-up.